appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-arango-db.md

 ### Connection parameters

-The following is a reference that provides a description of the parameters for connecting to ArangoDB.
+The following is a reference guide that provides a description of the parameters for connecting to ArangoDB.

 <figure>
   <img src="/img/Arango_configuration.jpeg" style= {{width:"100%", height:"auto"}} alt="Configuring an ArangoDB datasource."/>